 What does Sermorelin do to research subjects in clinical research?

 Sermorelin has the potential to influence the patterns related to releasing Growth Hormone (GH), improving its levels in research subjects.
-Such improved GH levels may affect the biomarkers linked with muscle growth, fat loss, anti-aging properties, and metabolism.
+Such increased GH levels may modulate physiological and molecular markers associated with muscle tissue development, lipid metabolism, age-related cellular processes, and metabolic function in research models.

 References